A Visit to Vilshofen

 Consider a Danube River cruise around the winter holidays.
 The village is home to one of Germany’s most memorable Christmas markets - a floating one.
 The market is housed in a Wurm & Köck river cruiser, featuring a huge Christmas tree all lit up with bright lights and baubles.
 Shop for handicrafts, mulled wine, toasted almonds and more, soaking up the festive holiday atmosphere as the lights reflect off the placid Danube.
 Stick around for music concerts, Christmas readings and the nativity play.

 I can’t recommend enough the opportunity for an exclusive Oktoberfest visit to Vilshofen.
-I’d love to share my own experience with you and get your excited about your own upcoming trip.
-Let’s chat!
+I’d love to share my own experience with you and get you excited about your own upcoming trip.
+Reach out by booking a consultation through my Services page.
+I'd love to chat!